CellProfiler/tutorials/3d_monolayer/README.md

 1. Add another **ImageMath** module.
 Add all of the rescaled images together.
 This image will be referred to as the *Monolayer*
     <p align="center"><img src="../docs/3d_monolayer/images/imagemath_19.png" alt="rescale5" width="600"/></p>
-1. Add a **GuassianFilter** module.
-Choose a size of *30* to blend the signal together.
+1. Add a **Closing** module.
+Choose a size of *17* to blend the signal together.
 The result should look like a cloud of signal where the monolayer resides.
     <p align="center"><img src="../docs/3d_monolayer/images/gaussianfilter_20.png" alt="rescale5" width="600"/></p>
 1. Add an **ApplyThreshold** module and threshold the smoothened monolayer image.
 This will define what is and is not monolayer.
 Note that the space above and below the monolayer is primarily black.
     <p align="center"><img src="../docs/3d_monolayer/images/applythreshold_21.png" alt="rescale5" width="600"/></p>